 Probationary Year: A repeat of the year in question is mandatory for all probationary performance students.
-During this probationary year, the student must repeat all core courses in which (s)he achieved a grade of less than 2.0.
-Additional approved non-core courses may be included to make up a normal course load, with permission of the Faculty.
-To clear probation and qualify for promotion, a student must pass all the core courses (s)he repeated and also attain a GPA of at least 2.0 in these required courses.
+During this probationary year, the student must repeat all core courses in which (s)he achieved a grade of less than "C".
+As many additional approved core courses as possible shall also be taken, up to a normal course load.
+To clear probation and qualify for promotion, a student must obtain at least a "C" all the core courses (s)he repeated and also attain a GPA of at least 2.0 in all courses taken during the probationary year.

 Only one period of probation is allowed while registered in the Faculty of Pharmacy and Pharmaceutical Sciences.
-Students who have cleared probation and whose GPA at the end of a subsequent Fall/Winter Term falls below 2.0 will not be permitted to continue on probation.
-Such students are required to withdraw and are not normally readmitted to the Faculty.
+Students on probation in a Fall term who obtain less than a grade of "C" in a repeated course will not be permitted to continue taking classes in the Winter term.

 Required to Withdraw: Students whose performance is unsatisfactory, or who fail to clear probation, or who achieve probationary status a second time, are required to withdraw from the program.
+Such students are not normally readmitted to the Faculty.